T-angmo/simpleApi/README.md

 # simpleApi

-This is a repo for testing my own simple API
+This is a repo for testing my own simple API.